davidschouten0/trading-bot/README.md

+Good practise:

+Commenting your code (lol)
+Not vibecoding
+Splitting into different files
+Not pushing html files, that were autgenerated

+TODO Implementing Strategies:

 1. **Moving Average Crossover**: Buy when a short-term MA crosses above a long-term MA; sell on the reverse.

 2. **Mean Reversion**: Trade assuming prices revert to the mean, using indicators like Bollinger Bands to identify deviations.